indigo-iam/egi-trust-anchors-container/README.md

 # EGI trust anchors container

-This is [container](https://hub.docker.com/r/indigoiam/egi-trustanchors) contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications, like Nginx, and to VOMS Attribute Authority service.
+This is [container](https://hub.docker.com/r/indigoiam/egi-trustanchors) contains fetch-crl and other utilities to provide an up-to-date trust anchors to relying applications, like Nginx, and to VOMS Attribute Authority service.
 When run, the container updates 2 components:

 - The system trust anchors, known as CA bundle, typically found in /etc/pki on an EL-based system
-- The EGI trust anchors maintained by fetch-crl and typically found in /etc/grid-security/certificates
+- The EGI trust anchors maintained by fetch-crl and typically found in /etc/grid-security/certificates in grid services

-These 2 components are exported as 2 separate volumes mapped when the container is launched and used as volumes read by other containers needing these informations.
+These 2 components are passed as 2 separate volumes to the container which will update them and used as volumes read by other containers needing these informations.

 The container is currently based on AlmaLinux 9.